 Joe's wife, Melanie, earned both a BS and Master's degree in education from Rhode Island College and has dedicated her life to education, both in and out of the classroom.

-Joe's success in life is due in large part to his personal qualities of perseverance and determination, but he appreciates that his years at Saint Raphael Academy set the stage for much of what came later.
-Because of this, Joe and Melanie have chosen to establish The Joseph A. and Melanie Cherry Scholarship at Saint Raphael Academy to offer other young men and women help in achieving their own goals.
+Joe's success in life was due in large part to his personal qualities of perseverance and determination, but he appreciated that his years at Saint Raphael Academy set the stage for much of what came later.
+Because of this, Joe and Melanie established The Joseph A. and Melanie Cherry Scholarship at Saint Raphael Academy to offer other young men and women help in achieving their own goals.
+Joe passed away in August of 2019.

 The Joseph & Blanche Coutu Memorial Scholarship